Who Are We?

 What Is Our Story?

 This notion sparked something in Obie and his friends.
 They decided to host a second annual golf tournament, only this time in Debbie's honor.
 Thus was born the organization's annual Strokes4Hope Golf Tournament to benefit Dr. Hope Rugo and her breast cancer research efforts.
 In 2011, the group raised around $1,800 to donate to the UCSF breast cancer research lab.
 In 2012, after Debbie's passing, the event brought in $12,000.
 In 2013, that amount nearly doubled to over $20,000 raised.
-Every year since we have brought in more support and for this year, 2019 we are looking to break the $75,000 mark for amount raised.
+Every year since we have brought in more support and plan to continue these efforts.

 To learn more about our the founding board members, visit the "Our Team" page.